mdulin2/SpokaneCTF/README.md

 # SpokaneCTF

 Each one of these folders is a CTF challenge!

+What needs to be made:

-An attack and defense challenge should have a deploy, connect, reset and shutdown script, for the user.
+- An attack/defense challenge should have a deploy, connect, reset and shutdown script, for the user.

-The war game or jeopardy challenges are up to who ever is creating it!
+- The war game or jeopardy challenges are up to who ever is creating it!

-Other things that need to be built are a scoreboard (which I believe Trevor is going to take the lead on) and  website for the competition (which is going to be known as the Mayors Cyber Cup)
+- Other things that need to be built are a scoreboard (which I believe Trevor is going to take the lead on), system architexture design for the challenges and website for the competition (which is going to be known as the Mayors Cyber Cup).

+The Potential_Challenges.md is where the information on potential challenges is being stored.
+Structure.md is how the competition is being hosted.

 So far, we have four schools involved (Eastern Washington, Spokane Falls, Whitworth and Gonzaga).
 We would still like to get the other Spokane Community College and Idaho to get a team sent out.